These strategies help little philanthropists successfully raise money for causes that are near and dear to their hearts

 Since her diagnosis, Maddie has inspired her entire school to get behind many fundraisers for leukemia-related causes, including creating a school-wide tuck shop, where all the kids made goods to sell.
 “We also always do garage sales,” says Smith.
 “The kids sell their toys to raise money.
 Honestly, as soon as you put out a sign saying who your donations benefit, your sales go through the roof!”

 4Let them see the end result

 “It’s really important for kids to see what they’re doing and connect it somehow,” says Mann.
 When Maddie’s school helped raise money to send kids to Camp Trillium, a camp for children with cancer, Smith brought in pictures to show them where the money was going and explained exactly how kids were benefitting from the donations they raised.
-And, when Maddie helped arrange a pie-in-the-face fundraiser at her school for the hospital, she proudly delivered the cheque herself.
+And when Olivia Bergg (who attends Maddie’s school) helped arrange a pie-in-the-face fundraiser at the school for the hospital, she proudly delivered the cheque herself.
 “It was a full-circle moment,” says Smith.
 “She organized the fundraiser with her friends and peers and delivered the cheque in person.
-It was awesome!” ♥
+It was awesome!”

 (Photography courtesy of Future Possibilities for Kids Canada)

 Make a difference now: